Advanced Search

 Article Contents

 SHEN Xiaoning, SHE Juan, WANG Zhilong, LI Jiayuan.
-A Social-Aware Ant Colony Optimization with Reproductive Division of Labor for MCS Task Allocation[J].
+A Social-Aware Ant Colony Optimization Algorithm with Reproductive Division of Labor for MCS Task Allocation[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT260018

 Citation: SHEN Xiaoning, SHE Juan, WANG Zhilong, LI Jiayuan.
-A Social-Aware Ant Colony Optimization with Reproductive Division of Labor for MCS Task Allocation[J].
+A Social-Aware Ant Colony Optimization Algorithm with Reproductive Division of Labor for MCS Task Allocation[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT260018

 doi: 10.11999/JEIT260018 cstr: 32379.14.JEIT260018

-Funds: Supported by the National Natural Science Foundation of China (61502239), Supported by the Natural Science Foundation of Jiangsu Province, China (No.BK20150924)
+Funds: The National Natural Science Foundation of China (61502239), The Natural Science Foundation of Jiangsu Province (BK20150924)

 • Received Date: 2026-01-06